Ayurveda Constipation Medicine Without Harsh Laxatives

 • Trivrit: Used in Panchakarma for Virechana, Trivrit powerfully clears accumulated toxins from the intestines and relieves chronic constipation.

-Effective Home Remedies for Constipation Relief
+Effective Homemade Remedies for Constipation

 The ones who experience acute constipation issues can try some effective home remedies for constipation in Ayurveda.